sneha-santra/HIT-A-THON-REAPERS/README.md

 ## Documentation

-Link to our presentation that provides the basic idea of our project:
+Link to our presentation that provides the in depth idea of our project:

 (https://1drv.ms/p/s!AnWRHeT3-sTloBHdRqQiTTJCbFGk?e=gz1GKX)